Last updated: July 2014

-People who are researching property values and the related real estate taxes in Arizona are often confused by statements they believe to have seen indicating that property taxes in Arizona are 10%.
+I have seen various sources stating that property taxes in Arizona are 10%.
 Does that mean that on a $350,000 house, you would owe $35,000 a year in taxes?
-No, thank goodness.
-Arizona property taxes are not that high.
+That doesn't make sense.

 Here's the math:

 I have never found the Full Cash Value of my home (which is the number that the Assessor uses to determine the Assessed Value) to be the same as the market price.
 My Full Cash Values have always been lower than market.
-Some of this may be timing--my homes have never decreased in value, only increased.
-Some of this may be due to rounding by the Assessor's office, and they always round in your favor.
-In this case, if you use the current market price as an estimate, your Arizona property tax will probably be lower when you actually get your bill.
+Some of this may be due to timing of the real estate market on which the values are based, some of this may be due to rounding by the Assessor's office (and they always round in your favor).
+If you use the current market price as an estimate, your Arizona property tax will likely be lower when you actually get your bill.

 How often are Arizona Property Taxes collected?The Maricopa County County Treasurer sends a semi-annual bill to the owner of the home, or to a party designated by the owner (like a mortgage company, if you have a monthly impound for your Arizona Real Estate tax).
 Remember, the Assessor determines the value of the property, and the County Treasurer, for the County in which you live, is the the entity that actually bills you for your Arizona Property taxes.

 All tax information and rates presented here are subject to change without notice.
 I am not an attorney, nor am I a tax professional.
 Please consult your tax advisor with questions about your property taxes.